The Founder Institute

-Founder Institute (formerly The Founder Institute) is an American business incubator, entrepreneur training and startup launch program that was founded in Palo Alto, California in 2009.
-Based in Silicon Valley, Founder Institute has chapters in over 200 cities in more than 100 countries.
+The Founder Institute is an American business incubator, entrepreneur training and startup launch program that was founded in Palo Alto, California in 2009.
+Based in Silicon Valley, The Founder Institute has chapters in over 200 cities in more than 100 countries.
 It offers a 14-weeks part-time program for new and early-stage entrepreneurs that helps them develop their business ideas and form a company.
 Among the key requirements for graduation is the incorporation of a legal entity by the end of the program.
-As of 2025, Founder Institute alumni have collectively raised over $1.9+ billion in funding, and the global network includes more than 8,100+ entrepreneurs across 200+ cities and 6 continents that created an estimated 30,000+ jobs worldwide.
+As of 2025, over 7,500 companies had been created from the program, which raised over $1.85BN funding in total.